IDontLikeGithub445/Max-All-Characters-In-Genshin-Impact/README.md

 haha im not that dumb.

 My script is like 800 or so lines long, 800 os you round up, and the Visual Studio IntelliSense isnt automatically popping up, so I might have placed a variable in the wrong place or something, since my puny human brain can't keep track of all of the variables.
 Anyway, my code is so terrible I can hardly read it myself lol, so its difficult to bug fix quickly.

+##Slightly less boring stuff
+The entire script is soft-coded, so in theory if you wanted to add Steve, a Dendro-based <weapon-type doesnt matter> character, who requires Dvalin's Claw, Proficies of Freedom, <weapon name doesnt matter>, and some Mask of the Kijin, oh and Primo Geovishap scales, You'd add

+   "Steve":("Dendro", "Claw", "Freedom", "Bonk-Stick", "Kijin"),

+to the Characters_List variable
+So yeah have fun
+The formatting is already there but I'll paste it again

+   "Name": ("Element", "Weekly Boss Talent Ascention Material", "Domain Talent Ascention Material", "Weapon Name", "Weapon Ascention Material")

 ## Updates
 I'll update it the best I can, whenever I feel like it, so it should stay roughly correct for however long I play genshin.